 The MOE's Take On PSLE's New Scoring System

 Explaining the new scoring system, Ms. Liew said that each student's marks reflect his or her mastery of the subject since there is no quota for each Achievement Level (AL).

-The new scoring system, which has been in practice since last year, assigns Achievement Levels based on bands 1-8 for each of four subjects.
+The new scoring system, which has been in practice since last year, assigns Achievement Levels based on bands 1-8 for each of the four subjects.
 The sum of the four scores is the final PSLE score.
-In Liew’s opinion, since most students find PSLE manageable, their scores tend to be higher, with nearly half achieving 75 marks or more across all subjects.
+In Liew's opinion, since most students find PSLE manageable, their scores tend to be higher, with nearly half achieving 75 marks or more across all subjects.